jakobyte1024/livehackingworkshop-lab/content/05_defend/02_attacking&defending.md

 mirna/sidecar:0.9
 ```

-All you need now as the attacker is to edit the app deployment either on browser directly opened after using octant or using the command line:
+All you need now as an attacker is to edit the app deployment either on browser directly opened after using octant or using the command line:

 {{% expand "Solution" %}}